School curriculum and qualifications

 - Each NCEA Level certificate can also come with Merit or Excellence endorsements for students who perform especially well.

-Careers New Zealand has more information on how NCEA works, what you can do as a parent and advice on how students should choose their subjects.
+The careers.govt.nz website has more information on how NCEA works, what you can do as a parent and advice on how students should choose their subjects.

 NCEA’s wide recognition

 NCEA is recognised by tertiary institutions in New Zealand and in countries around the world, including Australia, the USA, UK and Europe, India, Thailand and South Korea.

 There are more details about NCEA recognition on the New Zealand Qualifications Authority (NZQA) website.
 NZQA is the government body responsible for maintaining the quality of New Zealand’s qualifications system.